mdahlgrengadd/PyMCP/SYSTEM_STATUS.md

 # 🚀 ReAct Agent V2 - System Status

-## ✅ ALL SYSTEMS OPERATIONAL
+## ✅ ALL SYSTEMS OPERATIONAL + PROMPT ENGINEERING FIXES APPLIED

-The ReAct Agent with vector-based semantic search is **fully functional** and ready for testing.
+The ReAct Agent with vector-based semantic search is **fully functional** with **enhanced prompt engineering** for better context awareness.

 ---